lucy-dwr/poppychat/README.md

 - Structured data extraction
 - Retrieval-augmented generation

-For more information on using an `ellmer` chat client, review package documentation from `{ellmer}`.
+For more information on using a chat client, review package documentation from `{ellmer}`.

 ## Currently supported models